Dariasteam/JSON-cpp/docs/manual_doc.md

   ]
 }
 ```
-Check <Tutorials::Serialization::Files management> to archive that.
+Check <Tutorials::Serialization::Files management> to know how to archive that.

 #<cldoc:Tutorials::Serialization::Using multiple parameters>
 Using multiple parameters.
 Vector-like